 Even long before the breakthrough, various people need to come into the house.

 For instance, at the least invasive level, you will certainly be meeting with the contractor in your house, simply because you need a place to do business.
 Then, the electricians will need to check out your electrical supply, and by the same token, the plumbers will need to check out water supply and drainage.
-Don't forget city and county permitting agencies, HVAC crew and the painting foreman.
-(Perhaps you want the addition paint to match paint in the main house?
-Yes, we thought so.).
-The list goes on.
+Don't forget city and county permitting agencies, HVAC crew, and the painting foreman.

 Crazy Hours, Nailguns, Saws